zephirefaith/courage/it_s_her.md

 # Before Dawn

-I watched over the night
+I was looking upon the twilight
-As she came with light steps
+When she came with light steps
-Softly streaking on the ground
+Across the ground
+Without a sound
 Someone blew out the candles
-As my gaze fell on her face
+And my gaze fell on her face
-The most serene vista
-And her voice a peaceful sound
+Serene as a calm sky
+Her eyes...shy
 Black Cashmere
 Wrapped around her arms
-She is secretive
+She is a secretive dark being
-Dark being
 In her arsenal,
 She has endless charms
 And the twinkle of stars
 Just for company
-Gently, she tugs at my arm
+Gently, she tugs at me
-Beckoning me to follow her
+Beckoning to follow her
-To the land of my dreams
+Into the land of my dreams
 She unshackles me
 From my worldly bonds
 And I fall